U Names for Babies Are the Most Unique

 Kids may still be associating Ursula with the campy, corpulent octopus sea-witch in Disney’s 1989 The Little Mermaid, but she has many other more legit references, including a 4th-century saint, two Shakespearean characters, Ursula Brangwen, heroine of D.H.
 Lawrence’s The Rainbow, and novelist Le Guin.
 Ursula was a Top 500 name in the 1960s and 70s, and British Influencer Plum Sykes choosing it for her daughter put it back on trend alert.

 Unique Boy Names Starting with U

-On the US popularity list well into the twenty-first century, Ulysses is off now but is at Number 605 on Nameberry.
+On the US popularity list well into the twenty-first century, Ulysses is off now but is currently at Number 729 on Nameberry.
 Former SNLer Ana Gasteyer made this bold choice for her son, and the Peter Fonda movie Ulee’s Gold provided a friendly nickname.

 Uziah, also known as Uzziah and Azariah, was a king of ancient Judah, reigning for 24 years.
 It would be an interesting choice for anyone looking for an unusual but accessible biblical option which, thanks to Mr. Dickens, is more appealing than Uriah.